Francis Sheehy-Skeffington: Burial and coverup

 When Bowen-Colthurst had informed him of the shootings, Rosborough asked the barracks adjutant to telephone both the Garrison Adjutant at Dublin Castle and HQ Irish Command.
 Shortly after, Dublin Castle sent instructions to wrap the men in sheets (coffins were in short supply) and bury them within the barracks.
-This was hastily done after Father O'Loughlin, the military chaplain, had performed the religious rites.
+This was done at 11:15 p.m.
+(26 April) with Father O'Loughlin, the military chaplain, in attendance.
+(The bodies were later reinterred, Sheehy Skeffington at Glasnevin Cemetery on 8 May 1916.)

-In an interview with the playwright Hayden Talbot six years after the killing, Hanna Sheehy Skeffington said her husband's body "had been put in a sack and buried in the barracks' yard.
-The remains were later given to his father on condition that the funeral would be at early morn and that I be not notified.
-My husband's father consented unwillingly to do this on the assurance of General Maxwell that obedience would result in the trial and punishment of the murderer."
-The bodies were reinterred at Glasnevin Cemetery on 8 May 1916.
+On Sunday, 30 April, under 'instruction' from Major Guinness, R.E., labourers replaced the damaged bricks in the wall where the men were shot.
+(The wall had been cleaned of blood stains on the afternoon of 26 April.)

+According to a 1935 letter from a 'Father Scannell' to Hanna Sheehy Skeffington, Bowen-Colthurst himself had made "frantic efforts to wipe out all the traces of his crime".
+Father Scannell alleged that Bowen-Colthurst detained several bricklayers from a nearby building site, and ordered them to repair the broken and bullet-impacted bricks in the wall behind where the executed men had stood.